 See the list of online dictionaries at the top of my “Links and Stuff” page.

 See my “Mistrust and Verify” page.
 Scroll to the bottom of the page, click on the PDF attached there (197k), and save it to your computer.
 This file has material on fact-checking, but Internet research is a major part of it.
-The links are current.
+The links are generally recent ones.

 Using Track Changes in Word